Board succession planning guide: Understanding the corporate secretary’s role

 This committee reviews board member roles, recruits new members, develops succession plans, and ensures leadership continuity.
 Here is the list of activities that fall under the nominating committee’s responsibility when developing a secretary succession plan:

-2. Evaluate the director’s departure impact
+Step 2.
+Evaluate the director’s departure impact

 Develop scenarios for planned and unexpected secretary departures.
 Address the following succession planning questions:

-3. Search for new talents
+Step 3.
+Search for new talents

 4. Emphasize the onboarding process

 Many corporate boards view succession planning as simply setting term limits for board members.
-However, term limits alone don’t produce desired results since up to 46% of board member transitions become disappointments in two years.
+However, term limits alone don’t produce the desired results since up to 46% of board member transitions become disappointments in two years.

 High-performing boards emphasize the secretary’s onboarding process to ensure their adaptation and smooth performance in the future.
 This process should take multiple stages.